ipavlic/apex-fp/README.md

         // Dynamic query yields incompatible SObject type Opportunity for loop variable of type Account exception }

-Now let's say we have an function which returns whether a `List<SObject>` is a list of a specific “subclass” of `SObject`.
+Now let’s say we have an function which returns whether a `List<SObject>` is a list of a specific “subclass” of `SObject`.

     Boolean isOpportunityList(List<SObject> objects) {
         return objects instanceof List<Opportunity>;